-|KHJ-TV Channel 9 (now KCAL), Los Angeles
+|KHJ-TV Channel 9 (now KCAL), Los Angeles, California|

 The clip commences with a KHJ-TV public service announcement in progress.
 Following this is a KHJ-TV editorial about the U.S./Soviet Union nuclear arms race, delivered by VP/GM Charles Velona (who would leave the station when RKO General sold Channel 9 in 1989).
 After this comes a two-minute commercial for Worthington Ford, featuring Cal Worthington himself riding on his "dog", Spot, and showing off his most recent line of used car specials.
 The KHJ-TV sign-off that follows is of the simple type, a static station ID slide and voice-over.
 The clip concludes with a filmed piece, possibly produced by Channel 9, that features Ray Charles' great rendition of "America The Beautiful" (compare this version with the one done by KTUL-TV 8 in Tulsa OK in their 1979 sign-off).

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.